Xbox One Wireless Controller with 3.5mm headphone jack

 - Step 2: Plug the controller into a Xbox One or Windows 10 PC (The console the update failed on may be required if you do not use a PC).
-The controller will not respond on a Windows 7 or 8.x machine in this state, and will show up as a "Controller Update" device.
+This process does not work in Windows 7 or 8.
+The controller will only register as a "Controller Update" device.
 It may attempt to load a DFU driver, but this driver fails to install.

-- Step 3: Use another controller that works to navigate the menus and find Devices and Accessories.
+- Step 3: Use the working controller that works to navigate the menus and find Devices and Accessories.
 It is very unlikely you will be able to do anything with the bricked controller.

-- Step 4: On the page with the controllers, find the one that's bricked.
-It is best to do something like take out the batteries to identify it accurately.
+- Step 4: On the page with the controllers, find the controller that was bricked.
+Note: Remove the batteries so you can quickly find it in devices and Accessories.

-- Step 6: Re-run the firmware upgrade and it should work again.
-It may take more then one attempt to get this to work.
+- Step 6: Re-run the firmware upgrade.
+Note: It may take more then one attempt to get this to work.

 If your controller has an issue, refer to the Xbox One Wireless Controller Troubleshooting guide.